MrAsian/Ubuntu-Hardening-2/README.md

 - all
   - Runs every command in the script except for end, help, and sys-update.
 It will ask the user whether or not they would like to have the system updated.

+- audit
+  - Installs auditd and enables auditing.

+- bum
+  - Installs bum, which is used to manage services.

 - disable-guest
   - Disables the guest account.